CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 Explanation:

-There is an entry in the web.xml for domains-location, which is used as virtual path under the servlet context.
+There is a context parameter entry in the web.xml for *domains-location*, which is used as virtual path under the servlet context and cannot be overridden with an external path.
-It's useless to override this property as the resolved path does not exist Also this file must have write permission on ther server

 ## Upload artifacts to s3